-We work with many clients who have experienced authorized resellers using their brand name in paid search ads.
-This is often done for the resellers to further promote products on their site and deter users from clicking on the true, official site.
+Keyword advertising is essential for forming a strong PPC strategy.
+Understanding trademark law and compliancy ensures you’re maximizing your ad return.
+We work with many brands who have experienced an authorized reseller using their brand name in paid search ad copy.
+This is often done for the resellers to further promote products on their landing page, create consumer confusion and deter consumers from clicking on the true, official site.

-However, if you have a registered trademark, no one should be able to use your brand name in paid search ads (or otherwise) on Google AdWords, though they can and likely will bid on your brand name – an action which is allowed.
-Both of these rules are still true for your authorized resellers as well – even though they have permission to sell your products, they are not allowed to use your trademarked name without your express permission, as documented by Google.
+However, if you have an official trademark registration, no one should be able to use your brand name in paid search ads (or otherwise) on Google AdWord, though they can and likely will bid on your brand name as a keyword — an action that is permissible.
+Both of these rules are still true for your authorized resellers as well.
+Even though they have permission to sell your product or service, they are not allowed to use your trademarked name on any ad campaign without your expressed permission, as documented by Google’s trademark policy.

-In order to protect our clients from competitors and resellers using their brand name, we often work with Google to get these illicit ads taken down.
-To do so, you’ll need to follow Google’s process on reporting trademark infringement – but it can be a little tricky.
-Here our team has simplified the steps to help you better navigate AdWords’ policy and process.
+In order to protect our clients from competitors and resellers using their brand name in a Google ad, we often work with Google to get these illicit ads and content taken down.
+To do so, you’ll need to follow Google’s process on reporting trademark infringement — but it can be a little tricky.
+Below, our team has simplified the steps to help you better navigate Google Ads’ trademark complaint form, policy and process.

 **Before filing a complaint, it’s very important that you read all of the information in the trademark policy here.

-- File a complaint here or via email firstname.lastname@example.org about the use of your trademark in AdWords ads so Google can investigate.
+- File a complaint here or via email [email protected] about the improper use of your trademark by a specific advertiser through Google Ads to investigate the infringement.

 - Owners of the trademark rights to the term in question within the country in question can file a trademark complaint.
-For any other party to file a complaint, the trademark owner needs to send written approval to email@example.com verifying that the specific entity is “authorized to act on our behalf with respect to Google AdWords trademark matters.”
+For any other party to file a complaint, the trademark owner needs to send written approval to [email protected] verifying that the specific entity is “authorized to act on our behalf with respect to Google Ads trademark.”

-- Trademark owners do not need to be AdWords advertisers to submit a complaint.
+- Trademark owners do not need to be Google Ads advertisers to submit a complaint.